-Employees of Charles County Government provide services for the Authority for administration and other management services.
-These expenses totaled \$231,261 for the fiscal year ended June 30, 2024.
+Employees of Charles County Government provide in-kind services for the Authority for administration and other management services.
+The financial value of these services are not calculated nor included in these financial statements.

 CLA (CliftonLarsonAllen LLP) is a network member of CLA Global.
-See [CLAglobal.com/disclaimer](http://CLAglobal.com/disclaimer).
+See CLAglobal.com/disclaimer.
 Investment advisory services are offered through CliftonLarsonAllen Wealth Advisors, LLC, an SEC-registered investment advisor.